Casablanca American School: Academics

 Casablanca American School has offered the International Baccalaureate curriculum since 1986.
-Currently, students in grades 11 and 12 can take Higher Level and Standard Level courses in Chemistry, Economics, English A (Language and Literature), History, Math Studies, Mathematics, Physics, Theatre, Visual Arts, Biology, Business Management, French B, French A (Language and Literature), Arabic B, Spanish A, Spanish B, Computer Science.
+Currently, students in grades 11 and 12 can take Higher Level and Standard Level courses in Chemistry, Economics, English A (Language and Literature), History, Math Studies, Mathematics, Physics, Theatre, Visual Arts, Biology, Business Management, French B, French A (Language and Literature), Arabic B, Spanish A, Spanish B and Computer Science.
 All students complete an Extended Essay and a Theory of Knowledge course, as per International Baccalaureate requirements.

 All classes except language classes are taught in English.
 Students typically graduate with the goal of attending American, British, or European universities.

 It is currently ranked 23rd best school in Africa and Best School of Morocco by the African Association of Education.

 Student life

-The student body is approximately 90% Moroccan, with the remaining 10% representing a number of different nations.
+The student body is approximately 90% Moroccan, with the remaining 10% representing a number of different nationalities.
 Most students are bilingual and many are trilingual (fluent in English, French, and Arabic).

 The students of the school have participated in annual Model United Nations and Harvard Model Congress Europe conferences in several countries.
+The school also has organized a chapter of the National Honor Society.
+Many activities are organized through the National Honor Society chapter.

-The school does offers athletics, such as basketball, soccer, badminton, volleyball, swimming, and activities depending on grade levels.
+The school offers athletics, such as basketball, football, badminton, volleyball, baseball, swimming, track, and activities depending on grade levels.

 In recent years, the school has developed its performing arts extracurricular offerings.
-It has hosted a student-run Shakespeare festival and several full-length musicals.
+It has hosted a student-run Shakespeare festival and several full-length musicals and even talent shows.